vitalab/vitalab.github.io/deep-learning/_posts/2018-07-06-domain-shift.md

 ### Training scheme

-More specifically, they adress Unsupervised Domain Adaptation, when the data is composed of two sets : the source domain - for which we possess segmentation maps - and the target domain - that we would like to segment.
-This could at end be used to create ground truth for unlabeled datasets.
+More specifically, they address Unsupervised Domain Adaptation, when the data is composed of two sets : the source domain - for which we possess segmentation maps - and the target domain - that we would like to segment.
+This could eventually be used to create ground truth for unlabeled datasets.

 ![](/deep-learning/images/domain-shift/scheme.png)